Four Tips For Getting Strong Teacher Recommendations

 Ask the two academic teachers who can provide the most positive comments about your contributions and strengths.
 You may hear that it is best to get one recommendation from English, social studies or language, and another from math or science because it gives colleges a sense of your more technical side as well as your writing and critical thinking abilities.
 If you are applying to engineering or science, it is important to have one of your recommendations come from a math or science teacher.
 However, if your interests lie elsewhere, choose the two teachers who will be most complimentary of you regardless of academic subject.
 Please reach out to us to discuss the pros and cons of your options.

 2. Ask early and politely.
 Depending on the time of year, teachers may get dozens of requests for recommendations, and some limit the number they will write.
 It is in everyone’s best interest if you make your requests early.
-For college recommendations, now until the end of May is the perfect time for juniors to touch base with their teachers and put in their requests, but remember to follow school guidelines.
+For college recommendations, the month of May is the perfect time for juniors to touch base with their teachers and put in their requests, but remember to follow school guidelines.

 Requests are ideally made face-to-face, but the current COVID-19 situation makes that difficult.
 If you have not communicated with your teacher since remote learning went into effect, you may want to engage with your teachers before you request a recommendation.
 This could be through active participation in chats, Zoom sessions or in posting comments for assignments.
 If you have questions about course material, email the teacher.